-USS MONTEREY is the 15th TICONDEROGA class guided missile cruiser and the fourth ship in the Navy to bear the name.
+USS MONTEREY was the 15th TICONDEROGA - class guided missile cruiser and the fourth ship in the Navy to bear the name.
+MONTEREY held a decommissioning ceremony at her homeport of Norfolk, Va., on September 16, 2022, and was officially decommissioned on September 30, 2022.

 |General Characteristics:||Awarded: November 26, 1984|